dojo/docs/dojox/date/hebrew.rst

 Hebrew calendar and DateTextBox
 -------------------------------

 Hebrew calendar implemented in this package can be used in conjunction with DateTextBox in order to provide graphical date picker for Hebrew calendar.
-For example, image below illustrates DateTextBox using Hebrew calendar with default language set to Hebrew.
+For example, the image below illustrates DateTextBox using a Hebrew calendar with the default language set to Hebrew.

 .. image:: dijit.jpg